-We’ve all seen examples of good and bad lighting, but every once in a while there’s an example of lighting that is extremely bad.
+Good lighting is used only when needed, only where needed, in only the amount needed, and shielded so that the light does not emit into the sky.
+We’ve shared examples of good lighting, but every once in a while it’s useful to share examples of lighting that is extremely bad – and why.
 We present to you four examples of the some of the worst of the worst in outdoor lighting.

 Flagpole Lighting Gone Rogue

-This fire station won an award for being an environmentally sustainable building, but apparently outdoor lighting wasn’t part of the award.
-Note the next photo (bottom photo) showing that the light is so bright you can see the shadow of the flag in the sky!
-There’s nothing environmentally friendly about that, is there?
+This fire station, which won an award for being an environmentally sustainable building, didn’t take outdoor lighting into consideration.
+This security light is so bright that you can see the shadow of the flag in the sky!
+(See bottom image.)

 Streetlights Gone Wild

 This photo, taken by Andrej Mohar, of streetlights in Bulgaria, is an example of streetlights gone wild.
 Each pole along this street has two nearly downward pointing lights that, by themselves, would be sufficient to safely light the roadway for vehicles and pedestrians.
 Yet, directly above the downward-facing lights on each and every pole also has sixteen globe lights!
 Virtually all the light from these many, many globes along this street goes outward and upward – shining in windows of the nearby buildings and the sky itself.
 Very little of their light shines downward where it could actually be useful.
-This is an extreme example of excessive, and totally unnecessary lighting that has no practical purpose other than to perhaps waste energy.
+This is an extreme example of excessive, and unnecessary lighting that has no practical purpose.

-Outdoor lighting is often put in to increase public safety, but can it actually decrease it?
+Outdoor lighting is often used for the intended purpose of increasing public safety, but can it actually decrease it?
 Yes, it can.
 We apologize for the bad angle, but have a look at this photo from Florida.

 Door of Glare